Updated: Nov 22

 If your writing is full of these kinds of fragments, I hope this article has helped you recognise them and you are better able to correct them or avoid writing them in the first place.

-Remember, your writing will continue to improve with short lessons like these, so I hope you will look out for them in future and even share with your friends on Facebook.
+Remember, your writing will continue to improve with short lessons like these, so I hope you will look out for them in future.